piotrek111/swagger-petstore-test/FUNCTIONAL TEST CASES.md

 ***

 #### Case 3: Search for pets with non-existing status value
+Note: it looks that the API accepts anything and if there's no match it will simply return an empty array.
 ##### Preconditions:
 - status name is neither _available_ nor _pending_ nor _sold_
 ##### Steps